 b) Cause a significant environmental impact due to a conflict with any County land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-The ESGVAP Land Use Element proposes long-term fut and intensities in certain areas of the ESGVAP area that hav additional development.
-These changes would necessitate order to facilitate the changes needed to meet the growt development and growth proposed under the ESGVAP is the 2021-2029 Housing Element.
+The ESGVAP Land Use Element proposes long-term future and intensities in certain areas of the ESGVAP area that have additional development.
+These changes would necessitate order to facilitate the changes needed to meet the growth development and growth proposed under the ESGVAP is the 2021-2029 Housing Element.
 Additionally, the growth of the ESGVAP were informed by SCAG Connect SoCal.
 Health and Safety Elements of the ESGVAP include goals plans and policies to mitigate environmental impacts.
-Overa Safety Element include goals and policies to protect nature significant impacts are not anticipated, this criterion will provide a more detailed analysis of the ESGVAP's consiste e the transit co changes in land h and preserve consistent with areas proposed Additionally, that and policies that all, the Natural all resources and nonetheless h nnections and use design ation goals on the LA Could as part of the Natural Renat create con Resources Elected open space of further evaluations. ations and z the ESGV the ESGV the Esquare the Land Use the Esquare the Land Use the Esquare the Esqua o support coning in AP.
+Overal Safety Element include goals and policies to protect natural significant impacts are not anticipated, this criterion will provide a more detailed analysis of the ESGVAP's consistent e the transit conchanges in larth and preserve consistent with areas proposed Additionally, that and policies the Natural all resources are nonetheless by nnections and use design ation goals on the LA Could as part of the Natural Renat create con Resources Elected open space of further evaluations. ations and z the ESGV the ESGV the Esquare the Land Use sources Eler sistency with the Esquare the Esq o support coning in AP.
 The Plan and Element ment and a County ealth and tentially e EIR to c) Conflict with the goals and policies of the General